Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Conclusion and limitation

 In this paper, we proposed deep Koopman-layered models based on the Koopman operator theory combined with Fourier functions and Toeplitz matrices.
-We showed that the Fourier basis forms a proper representation space of the Koopman operators in the sense of the universal and generalization property of the model.
+We showed that the Fourier basis forms a proper approximation space of the Koopman operators in the sense of the universal and generalization properties of the model.
 In addition to the theoretical solidness, the flexibility of the proposed model allows us to train the model to fit time-series data coming from nonautonomous dynamical systems.

-According to Lemma~\ref{lem:lie_algebra} and Theorem~\ref{thm:universality}, to represent any function, we need more than one Koopman layer.
-Investigating how many layers we need and how the representation power grows as the number of layers increases theoretically remains for future work.
-In addition, we applied Krylov subspace methods to approximate the actions of the Koopman operators to vectors.
-Since the Krylov subspace methods are iterative methods, we can control the accuracy of the approximation by controlling the iteration number.
-How to decide and change the iteration number throughout the learning process for more efficient computations is also future work.
+One difficulty for practical computations is that the index subset $N$ can become large when the input dimension $d$ is large, and the computational cost becomes expensive.
+We can alleviate the cost by using neural networks (See Appendix~\ref{ap:exp_detail_forecast}), but further investigations are future work.